top of page

 "Our Architect"

-The book tells the stories of the d'Abreu Neto family intertwined with their experience with the then young Siza Vieira, before, during and after construction, reporting the anxieties and concerns of the clients, the criticisms of the architects of the time, the displeasure of the population and the press, the scathing criticisms of the time and the emergence of an architectural genius.
-It culminates in 2019 with a memorable visit by the architect Siza Vieira to his first project and his first client, after an absolute absence of sixty years.
-The first client, his first project, the owner's first home, provided an unforgettable encounter, marked by hilarious and emotional moments.
+The book tells the stories of the d'Abreu Neto family intertwined with their experience with the then young Álvaro Siza Vieira, before, during and after the construction.
+It recounts the anxieties and concerns of the clients, the criticisms of the architects of the time, the disapproval of the public and the press, the scathing reviews of the period, and the emergence of an architectural genius.

-Feel part of Siza's history.
+Be part of Siza's history

-Experience the first work of all.
+Experience the very first work

 bottom of page